New Jersey teachers charged with possession of child sexual abuse material

 Jeffrey Grossman is not just an educator of young children.
 He is also the president of the borough council in Tenafly.

-We were able to get some more specific information from prosecutors about what their search warrant turned up on the elder Grossman’s devices.
-Prosecutors say they found more than 17,000 photos and videos of child pornography on his devices.
+PIX11 News was able to get some more specific information from prosecutors about what their search warrant turned up on the elder Grossman’s devices.
+Prosecutors said they found more than 17,000 photos and videos of child pornography on his devices.